fotinidelig/foolproofCNN/README.md

 **Defences implemented from scratch:**
 - *TRADES*: [H. Zhang, Y. Yu, J. Jiao, E. P. Xing, L. El Ghaoui and M. I. Jordan, "Theoretically Principled Trade-off between Robustness and Accuracy" 2019 International Conference on Machine Learning, 2019.](https://arxiv.org/pdf/1901.08573.pdf)

-## How to use me
+## How to use this repo
-*Note*: All attack methods and defences (and all consequent functions) can be used on their own as a tool, simply by importing the correct python modules.
+*Note*: All attack methods and defences (and all consequent functions) can be used on their own as a tool by importing the respective python modules.

 **General arguments:**
 `--model_name` specifies where to store or to load from a model.

 `--model` sets the model architecture and might need some other parameters.

-`--dataset` and `root` are used to choose either a pre-existing `torch` dataset or to specify the root directory of the image data.
+`--dataset` and `root` are used to choose either a pre-existing PyTorch dataset or to specify the root directory of the image data.

-**Training a model - train.py**
+### **Training a model - `train.py`**

 At runtime you can train the model of your choice and add optional arguments.